srujananeelavar/srujananeelavar.github.io/_portfolio/portfolio-2.md

 ### Data Pre-processing

 <p style='text-align: justify;'>
 Amino acid sequences were transformed into numerical representations using a one-hot encoding scheme.
 Each character in the sequences was mapped to a numerical value, calculated as the alphabetical position of the character (e.g., A=1, B=2, ..., Z=25).
 The transformed structural labels were encoded numerically to facilitate compatibility with machine learning models.
-The encoding scheme assigned ’C’ to 3, ’H’ to 2, and ’E’ to 1, converting the structural information into a format suitable for classification algorithms
+The encoding scheme assigned ’C’ to 3, ’H’ to 2, and ’E’ to 1, converting the structural information into a format suitable for classification algorithms.
 </p>

 <p style='text-align: justify;'>